CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Upload.md

 Image

-This menu will allow you to add AI generated desgins to your cut.
-Select which type of desgin you would like to generate, and type in the prompt you would like to generate.
+This menu will allow you to add AI generated designs to your cut.
+Select which type of design you would like to generate, and type in the prompt you would like to generate.
 A loading menu will appear and eventually your design will appear.
 You can then choose to use the image as is, or edit the image with the tools provided.

 #### Add Shape